tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (who7-stat6250): What would you say SAS programming language is most similar to?
 - Question (xyin6-stat6250): Is data _null_ always the start line of a new commend?
 What does word null represent?
 - Question (lsun20-stat6250): Is there any situation that we can't use doulbe-quotes to delimit SAS string literals
+- Question (lceballos-stat6250): What types are steps are used in SAS?
+- Answer (lceballos-stat6250): DATA step and a PROC step
 - Question (dfei−stat6250): How many types of steps is SAS programming organized and what are they?

 [fizz-buzz Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is the mod function at all related to how clocks work, with hours counting from 1 to 12, and then starting back at 1 again?
+- Answer (lceballos-stat6250): The mod mod function is related to how a clock works in that there are only a fixed number of values that it could hold.
+There are about 8760 hours in a year so a clock works very similar to a mod function; mod(hour,12) would be the function of the clock.
+The 5000th hour of the year would show as 8 on the clock.
 - Question (shatcher4−stat6250): Why is a data step code in SAS organized in two steps?
 - Question (jbettonville-stat6250): Can you recommend any other simple programming exercises for aspiring programmers to practice in multiple languages?
 - *Question* (cnguyen77-stat6250): What is the print out of numbers that are multiples of both three and five?